sorintlab/stolon/examples/kubernetes/README.md

 ## Docker image

 Prebuilt images are available on the dockerhub, the images' tags are the stolon release version plus the postgresql version (for example v0.6.0-pg9.6).

+**NOTE**: These images are **example** images provided for quickly testing stolon.
+In production you should build your own image customized to fit your needs (adding postgres extensions, backup tools/scripts etc...).

 Additional images are available:

 * `master-pg9.6`: automatically built after every commit to the master branch.